anima-wg/brski-cloud/anima-brski-cloud.md

 In steps 5.a and 5.b, the Pledge may optionally notify the Cloud Registrar/MASA of the success or failure of its attempt to establish a secure TLS channel with the EST server.

-The Pledge then follows that, in step 6, with an EST Enroll request with the CSR and obtains the requested certificate.
+in step 6, the Pledge sends an EST Enroll request with the CSR.

-The Pledge must verify that the issued certificate in step 7 has the expected identifier obtained from the Cloud Registrar/MASA in step 3.
+In step 7, the EST server returns the requested certificate.
+The Pledge must verify that the issued certificate has the expected identifier obtained from the Cloud Registrar/MASA in step 3.

 # Lifecycle Considerations